LukeShortCloud/rootpages/markdown/virtualization.md

 ```

-Raw disk partitions have the greatest speeds with the "virtoio" driver and cache disabled.
+Raw disk partitions have the greatest speeds with the "virtio" driver and cache disabled.
 ```
 # qemu -drive file=<PATH_TO_STORAGE_DEVICE>,cache=none,if=virtio ...
 ```